 The term ‘globalisation’ was sold to the public to make them feel they don’t become xenophobic of foreign brands, whose products and services were grossly overpriced and often nonessential.
 And the term ‘liberalisation’ helped remove government-controlled measures in place to protect domestic businesses.

-The recolonisation of the Indian economy over the past few decades has come a long, long way.
+This brand of silent neocolonialism or the recolonisation of the Indian economy over the past few decades has come a long, long way.
 It began with the birth of the World Bank, the IMF, and the GATT, which later became the WTO.
 Fast forward to the present.
 We are seeing yet another level of the recolonisation of India, driven by so-called technological advancement.

 The social media boom is actually a case of modern-day tech empires mostly from California’s famed Silicon Valley capturing India’s entire digital landscape.
 If you take a step back and look at India’s internet ecosystem, you will realise that foreign tech giants literally own the space.
 From social media apps to browsers to video-sharing sites to OTT platforms – we rely mostly on foreign companies, usually from the West.